Updated: Mar 21

 It was a great experience with really good service and food.
 We didn't make a reservation on this occasion but we did see how popular it was.

-Looking forward to revisiting.
+Looking forward to revisiting it.
 Have you visited?
 What was your experience like?

 Cafe Presko, Edinburgh ©MDHarding

-P.s Has anyone tried the Taiwanese restaurant on Fredrick Street?
-Also did you know you can receive great dinning offers from 5pm, Wowcher, livingsocial and itison or bookyourtable?
-We've enjoyed eating out over the summer months at the likes of Harvey Nichols, with a three course set menu meal and cocktail.
+P.S.
+Has anyone tried the Taiwanese restaurant on Fredrick Street?
+Also, did you know you can receive great dining offers from 5pm, Wowcher, LivingSocial, and itison or bookyourtable?
+We've enjoyed eating out over the summer months at the likes of Harvey Nichols, with a three-course set menu meal and cocktail.
 Delicious!